Margin in Abstract Spaces: Introduction

 This definition applies to arbitrary metric spaces and relies only on the distance structure.
 To illustrate how it relates to classical linear classification with margin, consider the special case where~$\X$ is the unit $\ell_2$-sphere in $\mathbb{R}^d$, scaled to have diameter $1$.
 In this setting, the level sets of the distance function $d(x,\cdot)$ correspond to intersections of affine hyperplanes with the sphere.
 In particular, a linear classifier with margin $\gamma$ induces a distance-based labeling of the form above, with parameters $r = \tfrac{1}{2}-\gamma$ and $R = \tfrac{1}{2}+\gamma$.
 Thus, ~\Cref{eq:dx} corresponds to the margin structure underlying standard linear classification, while extending naturally to general metric spaces.

 This simple concept class exhibits a sharp threshold behavior: for fixed values $r,R$ such that $R \geq 3r$, the class is learnable regardless of the underlying metric space.
-This is due to the fact that the $\vc$ dimension of the class is $1$: even a single pair of points cannot be shattered\footnote{Note that the VC dimension continues to characterize PAC learnability for such classes of \emph{partial concepts}; this follows from known extensions of PAC learning theory, which we discuss in more detail later}.
+In this case, the $\vc$ dimension of the class is $1$ and even a single pair of points cannot be shattered by it\footnote{Note that the VC dimension continues to characterize PAC learnability for such classes of \emph{partial concepts}; this follows from known extensions of PAC learning theory, which we discuss in more detail later}.
 Indeed, assume by contradiction that there exists a pair $x, x' \in \X$ that are shattered.
 Then, $\exists x_1 \in \X$ such that $d(x_1,x) \leq r$ and $d(x_1,x') \leq r$.
 By the triangle inequality, we have $d(x, x') \leq 2r$.
 On the other hand $\exists x_2 \in \X$ such that $d(x_2,x) < r$ and $d(x_2,x') > R \geq 3r$.
 By the triangle inequality, we get $d(x, x') > 2r$, a contradiction.

 On the other hand, when $R < 3r$, the simple triangle-inequality-based argument no longer applies, and the behavior changes qualitatively: depending on the underlying metric space, the class may be arbitrarily hard to learn, or even unlearnable.
 Indeed, let $X = A \cup B$ such that $A = \{ a_n \}_{n \in \mathbb{N}}$ is a countable set of points and $B = \{{b_s}\}_{\{ s \subseteq A \mid |s| < \infty \}}$ is a set of points referencing finite subsets of A.